rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

 ### 4.2.3 Refactor the User schema module

+- remove the `loginCredentials` and `loginCredentialsRelations` definitions
+- import the `loginCredentials` table definition from the new schema module
+- update the `insertUserSchema` to be `storeUserSchema` to keep the naming consistent
+- update the imports and usage of `insertUserSchema` in the user/controller to reflect the new name

 ### 4.2.4 Update the db schema imports

 You need to add the new table schema to the database connection.
 Update the master `db/schema.ts` file: